 While the use of author identifiers has been most prevalent in the sciences, it is also becoming more common in the humanities.

-ORCID, Scopus Author Identifier and ResearcherID are free author identification systems that enable author recognition across different databases, countries and languages.
+ORCID, Scopus Author Identifier and ResearcherID are the most well-known author identification systems that enable author recognition across different databases, countries and languages.
 These systems provide you with a place where you can manage your research identity and share your professional information.

 Scopus and ResearcherID are publisher-driven systems (Elsevier and Thomson Reuters, respectively), while an international non-profit organization develops and supports the ORCID platform.
 In order to save time and effort in managing data, these systems have some linking abilities (i.e. ORCID can import from Scopus)

 2 College Hill, Westminster, MD 21157